-Testing by appointment at Health Departments in Hendry and Glades - Lake Okeechobee News
+Testing by appointment at health departments in Hendry and Glades - Lake Okeechobee News

 The Florida Department of Health (DOH) releases a report on COVID-19 cases in Florida once per day.
 There is also a report detailing surveillance data for every Florida county.
 The Florida Department of Health also releases a list of long-term care facilities in Florida with active cases and number of deaths in each facility.

-The surveillance data, long term care data and information on a case-by-case basis can be found at: floridahealthcovid19.gov/#latest-stats.
+The surveillance data, long term care data and information on a case-by-case basis can be found at: https://floridahealthcovid19.gov/#latest-stats

 The COVID-19 Call Center is available 24/7 | 1 (866) 779-6121 | COVID-19@flhealth.gov